Let’s be bold: no city has a Halloween pedigree quite like Edinburgh’s.

 The Ghost Bus Tour Edinburgh

-Board a classic 1960s Routemaster bus for a theatrical sightseeing tour of Edinburgh.
+Board a classic 1960s Routemaster bus for a comedy-horror theatrical sightseeing tour of Edinburgh.
 Your conductor will point out the city’s most famous sights, and tell the stories of grave robbers, murders and executions that took place at each one.
 There’s a reason Edinburgh is known as the most haunted city in Europe.
 Be sure to book in advance to secure your spook-tacular tour!

 City of Edinburgh Tours